 It is not enough to rely on a Facebook page to advertise your pub online.
 For one thing, Facebook’s increasingly complex algorithms make it very difficult for posts from Business Pages to be seen in people’s feeds, unless they are sponsored posts.
 For another, you don’t own Facebook or other similar social networking sites and consequently, your page – and all the content you have amassed – could theoretically disappear or become obsolete at any time (remember MySpace?).

 Think of your website and your domain as your mothership; the central hub of your online presence.
 You own it, therefore you are able to control your message and the content.
 Your social networks are satellites, which should all point back and drive traffic to your website.
+If you are based in Toronto and wanted to own a Professional website, you need to hire a local toronto web design company for the plugin in all the important web features.

 SEO & digital marketing